 The ELC takes the youngest learners and gives them the supportive foundation they need for a lifetime of learning.
 Every student has an individualized program that includes communication modes, vision and cortical/cerebral compensatory skills, and other physical and developmental needs.
 Children, ages 3 to 6, learn and play with a focus on concept development, orientation and mobility, behavior regulation, and friendship building.

-The Deafblind Program serves children who are deafblind or deaf with additional disabilities, and is home to the world’s largest concentration of students with CHARGE syndrome, a condition that results in complex birth defects often leading to vision and hearing loss.
+The Total Communication environment of our Deafblind School takes each student’s unique communication needs into account.
+We offer a wide spectrum of comprehensive educational services for students ages 3 to 22 who are deafblind or deaf with additional disabilities.
+The Deafblind School is home to the world’s largest concentration of students with CHARGE syndrome, a condition that results in complex birth defects that often result in vision and hearing loss.

 Elementary and middle-school age students ages 7 through 14 benefit from a combination of academics and the Expanded Core Curriculum subjects such as social skills and an introduction to vocational activities.
 Our Lower School is one of our newest facilities on campus, with accessible, modern spaces it provides ample space for optimum learning.

 The Secondary School provides students ages 14 through 22 the chance to spread their wings while having a safety net.
 Rigorous academics and Expanded Core Curriculum subjects combine with extracurricular activities such as chorus, goalball and the radio station.
 While vocational skills also prepare students for the next step.

 Perkins makes community experience trips possible for every Lower School student by utilizing individualized accessibility tools.
 Getting off campus is a wonderful opportunity to address multiple areas of the expanded core curriculum and promote the generalization of goals and objectives.

 A message from our President of Educational Programs